NEXwiz/Trash-Troops/README.md

 Real-time Updates: Users receive notifications when there are updates on the status of their complaints.

 # Technologies Used
-Frontend: HTML HTML Logo, CSS CSS Logo
+Frontend: HTML , CSS

-Backend: PHP PHP Logo
+Backend: PHP

 Database: MySQL

-Server: XAMPP XAMPP Logo
+Server: XAMPP